segin/docker-vestacp/README.md

 # VestaCP on Docker

 A dockerized version of VestaCP.
+Without FTP server.

 Usage
 -----